-The study program aims to prepare the graduate for a good understanding of architectures, principles, methods of design and operation of secure computer systems, taking into account hardware and software aspects, including network communication.
+The curriculum will provide a good understanding of the architectures, principles, methods of designing and operating secure computer systems, taking into account both hardware and software aspects, including network communications.

-The candidate chooses one of the specializations Hardware systems, Information security, Computer networks and communications or Software systems.
+The candidate chooses one of the specialisations Hardware Systems, Information Security, Computer Networks and Communications or Software Systems.

-The graduate of the program will be prepared to design and ensure the operation of secure computer systems, taking into account hardware and software aspects, including network communication.
-For more information, see the description of specializations below.
+Graduates of the program will be prepared to design and operate secure computer systems, taking into account both hardware and software aspects, including network communications.
+The description of specialisations below provides more information.

-FI graduates are valued in practice, their average gross starting salary in the last few years is more than 45,000 CZK, according to a survey of all levels of study.
-More about the employment of graduates
+FI graduates are valued in practice, with an average gross starting salary of more than 50,000 CZK over the last few years, according to a survey of all degrees.
+More on graduate employability

 Meet successful graduates

-An informant from MU is looking for free dates for vaccinations
+Computer scientist from MU looking for vaccination dates

-The system of doctoral student from the Faculty of Informatics MU Ján Jančár searches for and sends information about the possibility of vaccination in Slovakia.
+The system of Ján Jančár, a PhD student from the Faculty of Informatics of MU, searches and sends information about vaccination opportunities in Slovakia.

-Beginning teachers at FI MU exchange experiences in the Teaching Lab and have developed a teacher's diary, which is also used outside the faculty.
+Beginning teachers at FI MU exchange experiences in the Teaching Lab and have developed a teacher journal that is finding applications beyond the faculty.

 Where there is a will, there is a way

-Blind software programmer Vojtěch Polášek graduated with honors from FI MU and started a full-time career at Red Hat
+Blind software programmer Vojtech Polášek graduated from FI MU with honors and started his full-time career at Red Hat

 Google didn't trust him at first.
-Then he appreciated him
+Then it appreciated him

-Computer science student Vít Šesták entered the Google Hall of Fame.
+Computer science student Vít Šesták was inducted into the Google Hall of Fame.

-There is no single right time for business
+There is no one right time for business

-The company of Petr Palas, a graduate of the Faculty of Informatics at MU, is based in Brno, but thanks to the Internet, customers from all over the world use his Kentico Software products.
+The company of Petr Palas, a graduate of the Faculty of Informatics at MU, is based in Brno, but thanks to the Internet, his Kentico Software products are used by customers from all over the world.

-In the study catalog you will find lists of compulsory and optional subjects and recommended study.
+In the study catalogue you will find lists of required and elective courses and a recommended course of study.

 Relevant research groups

-- Center for Research on Cryptography and Security (CRoCS)
+- Centre for Research on Cryptography and Security (CRoCS)

-- Laboratory of Quantum Information Processing and Cryptography (LQIPC)
+- Laboratory for Quantum Information Processing and Cryptography (LQIPC)

-- Laboratory of Design and Architecture of Digital Systems (EmLab)
+- Laboratory of Digital Systems Design and Architecture (EmLab)